DataDog/documentation/content/en/getting_started/sci/_index.md

 With containerized environments it’s easy to tag all your telemetry with the git.commit.sha (traces, profiles, logs…).

+{{% /tab %}}
+{{% tab "Docker" %}}

 #### Docker runtime

-If your containers are running on Docker, git.commit.sha can be directly extracted from your docker images that comply with the [opencontainers standard](https://github.com/opencontainers/image-spec/blob/859973e32ccae7b7fc76b40b762c9fff6e912f9e/annotations.md#pre-defined-annotation-keys).
-You can simply tag your containers during build time, and configure the agent to collect this tag as `git.commit.sha`.
+If your containers are running on Docker, directly extract `git.commit.sha` from your Docker images that comply with the [Open Containers standard][1].
+During build time, tag your containers and configure the Datadog Agent to collect the tag as `git.commit.sha`.

 ##### Tag your images